josephclampett-education/PML-FariaModel/RunTracking.md

 2025-11-08
+Goal: Add extra spatial damping outside the corral before every impact to prevent escape, by simulated_extraDaampingOutside.m file
 RUN 86
-	Goal: add extra damping out side the corral to prevent escape, with simulated_extraDaampingOutside.m file is the following way: before every impact, damping the wave outside manually by a Guassian function.
+	Damping by a Guassian function with damping wavelength = 1.

 RUN 87
 	Change the Gaussian to Exponentially Decaying type.

+RUN 88
+	Change the dampling wavelength to 0.2

+2025-11-09
+Goal: Single Droplet Minimize the outreaching distance by changing parameters RUN 89